 Hood River Holidays

-Every December, Hood River is transformed for the holidays with its storybook downtown adorned by twinkling lights.
-It also has numerous special holiday events, including Santa sightings, Hood River-style.
-It’s the perfect destination for families and holidays shoppers.
+Each year, Hood River is transformed for the holidays, with its storybook downtown adorned by twinkling lights.
+It also has numerous special holiday events, including an annual holiday parade and community tree lighting.
+It’s the perfect destination for families and holidays shopper.

 Important Parade Information: